Send the link below via email or IMCopy

 Where does the wind come from?
 Why do we have wind?

 b.
-Diagram of the surface winds
+Add in names of the winds on your diagram

 The Coriolis Effect

 1.Earth spins on its axis from west to east.
-As it does this the Earth spins below the atmosphere and winds get deflected.
+As it does this the Earth spins below the atmosphere and

 I. Sun's energy and Earth's heat